-Chapped and Dry Lips
+Heal Dry Chapped Lips

 Chapped lips are painful, unsightly and can be hard to heal.
 What’s worse, some “healing” lip balms can exacerbate the situation and cause further dryness.

-The key to healing dry lips is to understand the reason why they’re chapping.The skin on your lips is uniquely fragile and requires special care.
+Most common causes of dry chapped lips:The skin on your lips is uniquely fragile and requires special care.
 Once you understand the reason behind the problem, you can finally heal your dry lips for good!
 Chapped lips have four main causes: